Top 20 Safe Investments with High Returns

 INVESTMENT #5: GOVERNMENT BOND FUNDS

-Best For: low-risk investors; beginning investors; and individuals seeking cash flow.
+Best For: Low-risk investors, beginning investors and individuals seeking cash flow.

 INVESTMENT #6: MUNICIPAL BOND FUNDS

-Key Takeaways: Municipal bond funds are issued by state and local governments and invest in several different municipal bonds or munis.
+Key Takeaways: Municipal bond funds are issued by state and local governments and invested in several different municipal bonds or munis.
 Generally, any earned interest is not taxed federally and may even be exempt from state and local taxes.

 Best For: Investors just starting out looking for a way to diversify without having to research individual bonds.
 These funds are also great for cash flow investors.